-SAHUARITA, Ariz.
-(KGUN9-TV) - In anticipation for one of southern Arizona's favorite Fall events, the Sahuarita Pecan Festival, KGUN9's Pat Parris takes you on an exclusive behind-the-scenes look at the pecan operations.
+SAHUARITA, Ariz. - In anticipation for one of southern Arizona's favorite Fall events, the Sahuarita Pecan Festival, KGUN9's Pat Parris takes you on an exclusive behind-the-scenes look at the pecan operations.

 The long and impressive process of getting one pound of pecans inside a bag at the Green Valley Pecan Company began in the ground's orchard many years ago.

 Deborah Walden-Ralls is the daughter of the current owner and granddaughter of the founder, who started the orchard.
 "The orchard was originally started in 1965 while my grandfather continued to grow cotton," Walden-Ralls tells KGUN9.
 She says in just three years over 400,000 trees were planted.

 Now, the company has grown so large it even has a farm east of Willcox and one in Albany, Georgia.
 Walden-Ralls says with all three farms they grow anywhere from 10 to 13 million pounds of pecans in a year.

 In fact, over the last fifty years the family has perfected how to take care of the pecan trees.
 From plenty of sunshine to the right amount of water and nutrients, there are many pecans to harvest.

 In December, harvesting begins in Sahuarita where the pecan trees are shaken and swept up from the ground to be taken to storage.
 This is the first step in getting the nuts from the trees to your dinner table.